ModelEarth/localsite/info/data/flowsa/flowsa.md

 ## Using Machine Learning to Fill Gaps

-When a 6-digit naics is missing employee and payroll data, use its parent 5, 4, 3 or 2-digit naics to genearte an estimate.
+When a 6-digit naics is missing employee and payroll data, use its parent 5, 4, 3 or 2-digit naics to generate an estimate.

 Use attributes in the impact data used by the [USEEIO widgets](../../../../io/charts/) to sharpen predictions.